nevillegrech/gigahorse-toolchain/README.md

 To use this framework for development purposes (e.g., writing security analyses), an understanding of the analysis pipeline will be helpful.
 This section describes one common use case --- that of visualizing the CFG of the lifted IR.
 The pipeline will consist of the manual execution of following three steps:

 1. Fact generation
-2. Run decompiler.dl using Souffle
+2. Run main.dl using Souffle
 3. Visualize results

 In order to proceed, make sure that LD_LIBRARY_PATH and LIBRARY_PATH are set: